Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 - The combined points per game average of the two teams, 64.8, is 5.3 points more than Saturday's over/under.

-- The 61.8 points per game these two squads have allowed their opponents to score this season are 2.3 more than the 59.5 total in this contest.
+- These two squads surrender a combined 61.8 points per game, 2.3 more than this contest's over/under.

-- The Tigers and their opponents have scored an average of 64.8 points per game in 2021, 5.3 more than Saturday's total.
+- Tigers games this season feature an average total of 64.8 points, a number 5.3 points higher than Saturday's over/under.

-- The 54.2 PPG average total in Owls games this season is 5.3 points fewer than this game's over/under.
+- In 2021, games involving the Owls have averaged a total of 54.2 points, 5.3 fewer than this game's set over/under.

 Memphis Stats and Trends

-- Memphis has one win against the spread in four games this season.
+- So far this season Memphis has one win against the spread.

-- Memphis' games this year have hit the over on one of three set point totals (33.3%).
+- Memphis' games this year have gone over the point total one time in three opportunities (33.3%).

-- Memphis is 1-1 against the spread and 3-0 overall this season when the team scores more than 30 points.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 30.0 points.

 - The Tigers rack up 201.3 more yards per game (477.8) than the Owls allow per matchup (276.5).

-- Memphis is 0-2 against the spread and 2-1 overall when the team churns out over 276.5 yards.
+- Memphis is 0-2 against the spread and 2-1 overall when the team piles up over 276.5 yards.

 - The Tigers have turned the ball over one more time (5 total) than the Owls have forced a turnover (4) this season.